-You’ve been up since the sun rose and it is now glowing calmly on the Virunga Volcanoes, casting
+You’ve woken up and the sun rose in a glowing calm style on the Virunga chained Volcanoes, emitting

-The gorillas are wild animals; their behaviour is not predictable or controlled in any way.
-By tracking them, you are opening the doorway into their home and seeing them in their natural environment.
-You may witness knuckle walking, eating, playing, grunting, sleeping and it will be totally unique to your trip.
+The gorillas are wild animals; their behavior is uncountable or predictable in any way by anyone.
+By trekking them, tourists are opening the doorway in their natural environment.

 The Best bits

-Terrain here is less steep and dense, and treks are generally shorter, making it an easier destination than Uganda.
+Rwanda’s terrain is less steep, less dense, and gorilla trekking in Rwanda is generally shorter, making it an easier gorilla trekking destination compared to Uganda.